KlausKurz/guide-and-code-collection/proxmox/pve-bare-metal-host-backup-clone-restore.md

       check mountpoints
 ````
 ## backup
-An USB stick was used for the filetransfer.
+An USB stick is used for the filetransfer.
 ### stop the necessary proxmox services
 Before taking a snapshot, stop as many running services as possible to ensure consistency.
 ````